Socio-analysis: Other influences

 Other influences on the nascent discipline of socio-analysis that emerged from the work of social scientists at the Tavistock Institute in the 1950s were action research; the discovery of socio-technical systems by Eric Trist and Ken Bamforth, its development by Trist and Emery, Rice and Miller; and Elliott Jaques and Isabel Menzies's concept of social systems being structured as a defence against anxiety.

-Recent innovations

 Social dreaming

 A recent methodology for the exploration of social phenomena has been the discovery of social dreaming by Gordon Lawrence at the Tavistock Institute in 1982.

-Social dreaming is the activity of sharing dreams (night dreams), associations to the dreams, and connections between dreams, with others in a Matrix setting.
-The focus of social dreaming (unlike in psychoanalysis or dreaming groups) is not on the meaning of the dream for the individual dreamer, but regarding the dreams and associations as a way of exploring and making social meaning.
-Conferences to explore social dreaming have been held in Israel, the United States, Australia, India, and most European countries.

 Up until 1996 the work that has been described in this article went under different labels.
-There was no one word that described the activities and the role.
-Alastair Bain suggested that the discipline should be called "Socio-Analysis" in 1996.